 The ‘A’ squads

-This squad is for the most outstanding players who attended our trials.
+This squad is for the 17 most outstanding players who attended the trials.

-The Lions have an “A” squad at Under 11, Under 12 and Under 13 age groups, who will play Academy and other regional District representative sides.
+The Lions have an “A” squad at Under 11, Under 12 and Under 13 age groups, who will play Academy and other regional District representative sides during the Lent term.

-Last season we had matches against Fulham FC, Reading FC, Crystal Palace FC and Brentford FC.
+Previous matches haveincluded Fulham FC, Reading FC, Crystal Palace FC and Brentford FC.
 A number of players were subsequently invited to trial by these Clubs.

 There is a new trial each year, so players who played for the ‘A’ squad last year will need to re-trial again for the coming season.